sid4618/Typefont/README.md

 ## Why
 I had just discovered the version of [Tesseract](http://tesseract.projectnaptha.com/) written in JavaScript and I noticed that he was also trying to identify the font, I wondered how to improve this process then I used Tesseract to extract the letters from the input image, I created a new system that uses the [Jimp](https://github.com/oliver-moran/jimp) image processing library to compare the extracted letters with the fonts stored in a dedicated library.
+I'm writing a dedicated algorithm for comparison in order to obtain more accurate results.

 ## How it works?
 The input image is passed to the optical character recognition after some filters based on its brightness.
-Then the symbols (letters) are extracted from the input image and compared with the symbols of the fonts in the database using a perceptual (Hamming distance) comparison and a pixel based comparison in order to obtain a percentage of similarity.
+Then the symbols (letters) are extracted from the input image and compared with the symbols of the fonts in the database using a perceptual comparison and a pixel based comparison in order to obtain a percentage of similarity.

 The symbols of fonts are just a JSON structure with letters as keys and the base64 of the image of the letter as value.
 If you want to add a new font you must follow this structure.
 ```javascript
 {
     "meta": {